 Add the confectioner’s sugar a little bit at a time.
 When the frosting starts to look crumbly, drizzle in the non-dairy milk.

 Add the remaining confectioner’s sugar and mix.
 If the frosting is too wet, add more confectioner’s sugar.
 If it’s too dry, add a bit more non-dairy milk.
 Making frosting isn’t an exact science, and it will turn out just fine!
 Just make sure it is a nice, spreadable consistency.

-Frost the cooled sugar cookies and top with sprinkles if desired.
+Frost the cooled sugar cookies and top with sprinkles and candy if desired.

 Please double check that the sprinkles or colored sugar you use are safe for whatever dietary needs or allergies you have.

 Enjoy!
 I also really like these cookies plain.
 They are delicious with a cup of tea.
 You can use this recipe for any holiday.
 We love to make heart-shaped sugar cookies for Valentine’s Day.